-The main purpose of this document is to inform the government that you have elected your main residence to be exempted from the capital gains tax, in a situation where you more than one residence.
+The main purpose of this document is to inform the government that you have nominated your main residence to be exempt from the capital gains tax, in a situation where you own more than one residence.

-Users should ensure that they have fulfilled all the requirements stated by the 1992 Act before nominated their main residence.
+Users should ensure that they have fulfilled the relevant requirements stated by the 1992 Act before nominating their main residence.

 Capital Gains Tax,